Eedi/orchex/README.md

 * `DataExtract`

-    This class allows the user to combine multiple `DataSources` objects at a single object.
-This facilitates easy execution of the same operation to multiple different `DataSources` such as pseudonymisation.
+    This class allows the user to combine multiple `DataSources` objects at a single entity, enabling seamless execution of the same operation to multiple different `DataSources` such as pseudonymisation.

-    The data will be stored in the following  filestructue
+    The data from the `DataExtract` will be stored in the following  filestructue:

     ```
     {name}-{YYYYmmDDHHMM}-{id}